MicrosoftDocs/Viva/Viva/solutions/align-loose-vs-tight.md

 Here are some reasons why:

 - Using tight alignment, the key result of one level becomes the objective of the next level.
-The challenge here is that the very definition of OKRs quickly gets muddled.
+The challenge here's that the very definition of OKRs quickly gets muddled.
 In other words, key results are focused, measurable, metrics based on outcomes.
 When that KR becomes the Objective below it, it still contains those measurable metrics, instead of being aspirational goals.

 - With tight alignment, the first draft of the company’s key result, which becomes the objective for the department/team below it, was written by the CEO.
-Then it is edited by the department’s objective owner.
+Then it's edited by the department’s objective owner.
 With loose alignment, the department objective is drafted by the department that will own it, and agreed upon by the CEO.
 It’s a subtle shift, but loose alignment helps drive more bottom up alignment and sense of ownership.

 - The strictness of tight alignment can often be too cumbersome to adhere to throughout an entire organization, whereas loose alignment allows for more flexibility.
-With a loose alignment structure, departments and teams have the flexibility to directly cascade a company key result into a new objective, but they can also choose to create a new second-level objective that aligns directly to the company’s topline objective.
+With a loose alignment structure, departments and teams have the flexibility to directly cascade a company key result into a new objective, but they can also choose to create a new second-level objective that aligns directly to the company’s top line objective.

-The most important note here is that this is a collaborative process in which neither company-wide nor team-level OKRs should be written on islands.
+The most important note here's that this is a collaborative process in which neither company-wide nor team-level OKRs should be written on islands.
 There should always be a collaborative dialogue between leaders, departments, and teams.